bbauska/zombiePolitics/README.md

-or, if they are lucky, who find themselves in one of the emerging tent cities found under bridges and located in other invisible landscapewused in the past to get rid of waste products, but now used to dump poor working-class and middle-class fam­ ilies.
+or, if they are lucky, who find themselves in one of the emerging tent cities found under bridges and located in other invisible landscapewused in the past to get rid of waste products, but now used to dump poor working-class and middle-class fam­ ilies.</p>

-Where is this hysteria going, given that we now have in office an administra­ tion that refuses to fight for the ideals it campaigned on?
+<p>Where is this hysteria going, given that we now have in office an administra­
+tion that refuses to fight for the ideals it campaigned on?
 We get a glimpse of where it is going in the tirades let loose recently by people like Sarah Palin, a dumber-than­ dumb version of Ayn Rand, and Representative Michele Bachmann, Republican of